fb

 Do Guests pay for this service?

-We require a personal character reference for each Guest age 18 and above.
+A personal character reference is required for each Guest age 18 and above.
 This reference person is usually a physician or other health care provider from the Guest’s home community.
-We need to know that the Guest is considerate, reliable, responsible and able to manage independently within the Host’s home.
+The reference is to affirm that the Guest is considerate, reliable, responsible and able to manage independently at the lodging property.
 The rule of thumb is: would I invite this person to stay in my own home?
-In addition, it is important that all potential Guests be free of alcohol or other substance dependency, and, be without threatening mental health problems.

 Shared Stories